Canisback/pantheon/README.md

 Simple library to use the Riot API with Python Asyncio.

-Supports all endpoints except static data and the tournaments ones (and matchs by tournament code).
+Supports all endpoints.

-It has an efficient rate limiting system as well as an error handler that automatically resend request on when needed.
+It has an efficient rate limiting system as well as an error handler that automatically resend request when needed.

-**There is no cache implemented for now**
+**There is no cache implemented**

 **The rate limit count is only kept while the script is alive**